aar0np/awesome-accord/docs/quickstart.md

 ## Prerequisites

-- Docker installed (for single-node testing)
+- Docker or Podman installed (for single-node testing)
 - OR Homebrew (for multi-node setup)
 - Basic familiarity with CQL